strmlineapp-ux/agileflow/src/docs/authentication-blueprint.md

 A new user navigates to the application URL and is the first person ever to click "Sign in with Google."

 **Step 2: System Detects No Existing Users**
 Firebase authenticates the user.
-The application then checks the `/users` collection in Firestore and finds that it is empty.
+The application then checks the `/users` collection in Firestore and finds that it is empty for the current workspace.

 **Step 3: Admin Profile Creation & Full Access Granted** Because this is the first user, the system creates their profile with two special properties: